Hameem1/Step-Detection-using-Machine-Learning/README.md

-# Step Detection using ML
+# Step Detection using Machine Learning

 The problem of step detection in human gait patterns requires mathematical models which can automatically assess whether a step has been taken or not.
 Performing strictly rule based analysis on the data has proven to be effective yet cumbersome.